Home | Browse Topics | Immigration & refugees | Immigration | Deportation of Temporary Visa holders

 Immigration New Zealand has a wide power to deport a Temporary Visa holder if they think they have a “sufficient reason” for this.
 A “sufficient reason” includes, for example, breaching the conditions of your visa (for example, not attending the course your Student Visa was granted for, or working while you had only a Visitor or Student Visa), committing a crime, or concealing relevant information from Immigration NZ when you applied for the visa.
 A sufficient reason can also be if your situation no longer meets the rules or criteria under which your visa was granted.

 Immigration NZ has to begin the deportation process by giving you a “Deportation Liability Notice”.
-You then have a number of rights to challenge their decision, for more details, see “Appealing against deportation” in the section “Deportation: Being made to leave New Zealand”.
+You then have a number of rights to challenge their decision (see: “Appealing against deportation”).

-Immigration New Zealand’s wide discretion to deport Temporary Visa holders contrasts with the restrictions on deporting Residence Class Visa holders, who can only be deported for the specific reasons contained in the Immigration Act, for more details, see “Residence Class Visa holders: Being deported for wrongdoing or other reasons” in the section “Deportation: Being made to leave New Zealand”.
+Immigration New Zealand’s wide discretion to deport Temporary Visa holders contrasts with the restrictions on deporting Residence Class Visa holders, who can only be deported for the specific reasons contained in the Immigration Act (see: “Residence Class Visa holders: Being deported for wrongdoing or other reasons”).

 Did this answer your question?